-I’ve wanted to visit the Scottish capital for as long as I can remember and when the opportunity arose to spend 2 days in Edinburgh I decided I needed to take the bull by the horns so to speak.
+I’ve wanted to visit the Scottish capital for as long as I can remember.
+When the opportunity arose to spend 2 days in Edinburgh I couldn’t say no to a quick city break.
 I was searching on Expedia for flights and hotels for trips to Edinburgh and I found some great deals.
 I found a lovely hotel with a large discount because it had been newly listed and the flight times were just perfect for me.

-There’s so much choice for Edinburgh city breaks and my dream itinerary was coming together perfectly.
-I literally thought, if I don’t book this now I never will, so my decision was made and I was looking forward to my 2 days in Edinburgh before I knew it!
+There’s so much choice for things to do in Edinburgh and my dream itinerary was coming together perfectly.
+I literally thought, if I don’t book this city break now, I never will, so my decision was made and I was looking forward to my 2 days in Edinburgh before I knew it!

 When the day came around for my Edinburgh weekend break, I was feeling really excited.
 There’s something about getting on a plane, even for a domestic flight, that makes me really happy.
-As the plane left East Midlands airport for Scotland’s capital I was wondering what the city would be like, would I like it as much as I thought and would I get through all the fun activities in Edinburgh I had planned.
+As the plane left East Midlands airport for Edinburgh I was wondering what the city would be like.
+Would I like it as much as I thought?
+Would I get through all the fun activities in Edinburgh I had planned.
 I love how visiting a new place answers all these questions and finding out the answers is always so much fun.

 2 Days in Edinburgh